-If the Watch Commander or Investigations Division Supervisor elects to use the services of the Sheriff's Department, the following will apply:
+If the Watch Commander or Investigative Bureau Supervisor elects to use the services of the Sheriff's Department, the following will apply:

 - (a) Notify the Sheriff's Department Watch Commander of the incident and the request for assistance.
-He/she will provide you with a telephone number for the public to call. - (b) In the press release, direct the public to the telephone number provided by the Sheriff's Department Watch Commander. - (c) The Press Information Officer will continue to handle all press releases and media inquiries.
+The Watch Commander will provide a telephone number for the public to call. - (b) In the press release, direct the public to the telephone number provided by the Sheriff's Department Watch Commander. - (c) The Press Information Officer will continue to handle all press releases and media inquiries.
 Any press inquiries received by the Sheriff's Department will be referred back to this department.